YaLTeR/bxt-rs/README.md

 Start Half-Life with the `BXT_RS_PROFILE` environment variable set to make bxt-rs output a `trace.json` file in the Half-Life folder.
 This is a Chrome JSON trace file which you can view in [Perfetto](https://ui.perfetto.dev/) or in `chrome://tracing`.

+### Debugging

+There are environment variables that may assist you in debugging:

+- `BXT_RS_VULKAN_DEBUG` will enable the Vulkan validation layers.
+You need to have 32-bit validation layers installed, otherwise Vulkan will fail to initialize.
+- `BXT_RS_VERBOSE` will log more verbose and spammy messages.

 ## Building

 You can uncomment the right line in `.cargo/config` to avoid writing `--target` every time.